genesis-community/cf-app-autoscaler-genesis-kit/MANUAL.md

 This kit uses Credhub for its secrets management, with the exclusion of the Exodus deployment metadata, which like all Genesis Kits, uses a central vault.
 The credhub provided by BOSH is used for each environment it deploys.
 The vault used for the metatadata is selected when you use `genesis init` to create the deployment repository, and can be changed with `genesis secrets-provider -i`.

+For information on supported infrastructure providers, see [Infrastructure Support](docs/infrastructure-support.md).

 ## General Usage Guidelines

 While theoretically you can attach this to any Cloud Foundry deployment, it is highly recommended that you use the [CF Genesis Kit](https://github.com/genesis-community/cf-genesis-kit) for the best results.